Cue stick: Butt

 The bulk of the weight of the cue is usually distributed in the cue butt portion.
 Whether the weight be 16 oz. or 22 oz., the weight change is mainly in the butt (usually in the core, under the wrap).
 Butts have varying constructions, from three-piece to one-piece, as well as other custom versions that people have developed.
 These translate into different "feels" because of the distribution of weight as well as the balance point of the cue.
 Traditionally, players want the balance point of a cue near the top end of the wrap or around 7 inches from where they grip the butt.
 Some brands and most custom cuemakers offer weights, usually metal discs of 1 to 2 ounces, that can be added at one or more places to adjust the balance and total weight and feel of the cue.

 The cue butt is often inlaid with exotic woods such as bocote, cocobolo and ebony as well as other materials such as mother of pearl.
 Usually parts of the butt are sectioned off with decorative rings.
 The use of various types of wraps on the cue butt, such as Irish linen or leather, provide a player with a better grip as well as absorbing moisture.
 Low-priced cues usually feature a nylon wrap which is considered not as good a "feel" as Irish Linen.
 Fiberglass and Graphite cues usually have a "Veltex" grip that is made of fiberglass/graphite, but is smoother and not glossy.
 Some people also prefer a cue with no wrap, and thus just a glossed finish on wood.
 Sometimes these no-wrap cues are more decorated because of the increased area for design and imagination.
 The butts of less expensive cues are usually spliced hardwood and a plastic covering while more high-end cues use solid rosewood or ebony.
 Snooker cues might be just the wood, waxed or oiled (bees wax, linseed oil).

 Bumper

 The final part a cue is the bumper, made of rubber (pool) or leather (snooker).
 Though often considered less important than other parts of a cue, this part is essential for protecting a cue.
 The bumper protects the cue when it rests on the ground or accidentally hits a wall, table, etc. Without the bumper, such impacts might crack the butt over an extended period of time.
-The "feel" of the cue (see below) is also an issue – without the bumper, the resonance of the cue hitting the cue ball may vibrate differently than in a cue with a properly attached, tight bumper.
+The "feel" of the cue is also an issue – without the bumper, the resonance of the cue hitting the cue ball may vibrate differently than in a cue with a properly attached, tight bumper.
 Though small, the bumper also adds some weight on the end of the cue, preserving a balance that also impacts the feel of a cue.